-Monitoring, identifying, sampling and reporting algae blooms involved a collaborative effort between the NYSDEC Finger Lakes HAB Volunteer Surveillance, NYSDEC Finger Lakes Water Hub, the Skaneateles Lake Association (SLA) Shoreline HABs Program, CSLAP and the City of Syracuse Water Department.
-The SLA Shoreline HABs Program comprising of select volunteers continued to monitor 25 zones around the perimeter of Skaneateles Lake in 2021.
-Suspicious algal blooms were reported to the NYSDEC Division of Water HABsInfo@dec.ny.gov.
-Syracuse Water Department personnel collected several surface water skim samples in late summer/early fall, following reports of suspicious blooms.
-Algal forms were identified and cell counts performed on one-liter centrifuged samples under light microscopy to determine dominant algal forms.
-Microcystis colonies were not identified in the majority of prepared samples following numerous scans of fields.
-When colonies were identified, counts were limited to a significantly small percentage of the sample.
+Monitoring, identifying, sampling, and reporting algae blooms involved a collaborative effort between the NYSDEC Finger Lakes HAB Volunteer Surveillance, NYSDEC Finger Lakes Water Hub, the Skaneateles Lake Association (SLA) Shoreline HABs Program, CSLAP and the City of Syracuse Water Department.
+The SLA Shoreline HABs Program comprising of select volunteers continued to monitor 25 zones around the perimeter of Skaneateles Lake in 2022.
+Suspicious algal blooms were reported to the NYSDEC Division of Water website HABsInfo@dec.ny.gov.
+Syracuse Water Department personnel routinely collected surface water skim samples following reports of suspicious blooms.
+Algal forms were identified, and cell counts performed on one-liter centrifuged samples under light microscopy to determine dominant algal forms.

-As a result of the numerous volunteers and professional staff monitoring Skaneateles Lake and the heightened awareness of lakefront property owners and watercraft operators, the lake was intensely monitored and lake conditions assessed in a timely manner.
+As a result of the numerous volunteers and professional staff monitoring Skaneateles Lake and the heightened awareness of lakefront property owners and watercraft operators, the lake was intensely monitored, and lake conditions assessed in a timely manner.
 The frequent monitoring and the lake-wide surveillance program were instrumental in the early detection of algal blooms.